tipros/Portfolio/README.md

 The objective of this project is to retrieve a dataset directly from Kaggle, renaming the dataset columns, and then exporting the data to Excel.<br/>
 <tr><td>
 <img align="left" width="200" height="150" src="https://github.com/tipros/Portfolio/blob/main/Projects/Pandas/python_pandas.jpg"/><a href="https://github.com/tipros/Portfolio/tree/main/Projects/Pandas"><b>Pandas</b></a><br/>
-The objective of this project is to use the Pandas library to read dataset, filter/sort, index data, aggregate, join/merge/concatenate data, and generate visualization charts from a dataset.
+The objective of this project is to use the Pandas library to read datasets, filter/sort data, index data, aggregate / join / merge / concatenate data, generate visualization charts from a dataset, and peform data cleaning.
 </td></tr>
 </table>